Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 solaris_2.6_598_sparc.iso

 There are a few similar tutorials like this one on the web, and I used them to good effect.
+However, they are not always precise in their details, and some of the choices they make are unfortunate.
+Still, they are useful, and they helped me a lot along the way, so kudos to their writers!

 There's a turorial on AdaFruit